baryon/docker-qtum/README.md

 This Docker image provides `qtumd`, `qtum-cli` and `qtum-tx` applications which can be used to run and interact with a qtum server.

-Images are provided for a range of current and historic Qtum forks.
+Images are provided by [Qtum Project](https://github.com/qtumproject/qtum).
 To see the available versions/tags, please visit the appropriate pages on Docker Hub:

 * [Qtum](https://hub.docker.com/r/baryon/qtum/tags/)